Classical deformations of noncompact surfaces and their moduli of instantons: Applications to the theory of instantons

 Informally, the fact that instantons disappear after a classical deformation may also be understood as a consequence of Theorem \ref{nocompactcurves}, since there is no compact curve to hold the local charge.

-\begin{remark} Even though the above line of argument seems to suggest that the behaviour of instanton moduli in families might be much more well-behaved in the compact case, we stress that at least in the context of the instanton partition function \cite{Ne}, the noncompactness of the underlying surface is essential for the nontriviality of the theory. \end{remark}
+\begin{remark} Even though the above line of argument seems to suggest that the behaviour of instanton moduli in families might be better behaved in the compact case, we stress that at least in the context of the instanton partition function \cite{Ne}, the noncompactness of the underlying surface is essential for the nontriviality of the theory. \end{remark}